notrab/turso-per-user-starter/README.md

 ## Get Started

-The best way to get started is to clone this repository, run it locally, and start building your Turso powered platform.
+Start building your Turso powered platform in a few simple steps...

 1. <details>
    <summary>Clone this repository</summary>